jiangwenxuan/learn_opencv/readme.txt

-some python codes about opencv
+some python codes about opencv.